Xata/mw-website-dev/content/articles/dropping_pelican.md

 # I Miss Simple Websites

 I rebuilt this website using a custom static site generator I wrote in Python.
-The whole thing is about 200 lines of code.
+The whole thing is about 280 lines of code.
 No plugins, no themes, no config files.
 Just Python, Make, and Markdown.

 ## Why?

 I originally built this site with [Pelican](https://getpelican.com/).
-Pelican is great—it's well-designed, actively maintained, and has a solid plugin ecosystem.
-If you're building a Python blog, you should check it out.
+Pelican is great.
+Very well-designed, actively maintained, and has a solid plugin ecosystem.
+If you're building a blog or a website, you should check it out.

 But I kept thinking about geocities.
 Those janky personal homepages from the late 90s where you'd edit HTML in Notepad, upload it via FTP, and suddenly have a website.
-I missed that directness.
+I really miss that directness.

 With Pelican, I had `pelicanconf.py`, `publishconf.py`, theme directories, and plugin folders.
 For a portfolio with maybe a dozen posts, it felt like overkill.
-I wanted something simpler.
+I wanted something way way simpler.

 ## Building My Own